Computing & ICT, Business Studies & Economics

 Items of interest

-Being such a vibrant subject means that what we study can also be continually updated and made more relevant.
-Understanding how the iPod has been such a success, how Britney Spears can charge £29.99 for her eau de toilette, how to cope under pressure at interviews?
-These among others are all areas that we study and try to understand better.
+Business and Economics at Great Baddow are all about reality and so learning resources are based on "real" organisations and applying theory within those situations.
+Being such a vibrant subjects means that what we study can also be continually updated and made more relevant.
 We regularly take students on trips to different organisations to ensure that their theory can be seen put in practice.
 Other outside speakers from local businesses also come into lessons to highlight the real nature of the subject to students.

 Great Baddow Social, Moral, Cultural and Spiritual education through ICT Business & Enterprise